-Remove the two screws from the lamp assembly.
+2. Remove the two screws from the lamp assembly.

 - 3. Pull the assembly away from the vehicle. - Turn the socket counterclockwise to remove it.
-Push the tab in while you turn the socket counterclockwise. - 5.
-Holding the base of the bulb, pull the bulb straight out of the socket. - Push the new bulb straight into the socket until it clicks. - 7.
-Put the socket into the assembly and turn the socket clockwise until it locks in place. - 8.
-Install the lamp assembly and tighten the screws. - 9.
-Close the tailgate.
+Push the tab in while you turn the socket counterclockwise. - Holding the base of the bulb, pull the bulb straight out of the socket. - Push the new bulb straight into the socket until it clicks. - 7.
+Reverse Steps 1 through 5 to reinstall.